 I’ll be honest, I wasn’t expecting much.
 But I figured I would rather make an attempt at cooking something that ends up getting tossed rather than letting the cauliflower go bad in the refrigerator and throwing it away before it even gets used.
 I don’t like waste in the kitchen, especially food waste.

 But, I was pleasantly surprised!
-The mashed cauliflower had almost the same consistency as potatoes, and didn’t taste much different, either.
+The mashed cauliflower had almost the same consistency as potatoes and didn’t taste much different, either.
 I wouldn’t do this every time, but it’s a great alternative and healthier than the starchy potatoes.

 Not to mention, I had this entire recipe prepared in about 15 minutes.
 I think it took me longer to photograph the results than it did to make it!